• Skip to primary navigation

 Created by Dee Dine

-A spicy vegan butternut squash soup to warm both by temperature and spicy flavor.
-And a surprising fruit added to celebrate fall.
+A spicy butternut squash soup to warm both by temperature and spicy flavor.
+Dairy free and a surprising fruit added to celebrate fall.

 5 from 1 vote